credit: Dr. Avishai Teicher

 We can’t understand Israeli society fully without knowing the stories of its indigenous and minority communities.
 For many, the establishment of Israel as a Jewish state was no less than a miracle.
 However, it has also created challenges to the relationship between the country’s Jewish and non-Jewish residents.

-Through Dr. Steve Klein’s lecture series “Non-Jewish communities of Israel,” based on a course he has taught at Ben-Gurion University since 2014, you will have the opportunity to meet a dozen representatives of Israel’s non-Jewish communities.
+Through Dr. Steve Klein’s lecture series “Non-Jewish communities of Israel,” based on a course he taught at Ben-Gurion University from 2014 until 2020, you will have the opportunity to meet a dozen representatives of Israel’s non-Jewish communities.
 You will hear their stories and the work they are doing to change Israeli and communal life for the better.

 The course is for anyone of any age who is curious to learn about other cultures and identities.

 But take note - space is limited to preserve an intimate atmosphere!

 Sign up by September 15th and qualify for a 10% early bird discount.

 Lectures are 90 minutes